Everything You Need to Know About Fresh Summer Berries

 Not only are berries bursting with flavor, they are also full of fiber, vitamin C and phytochemicals, which may deactivate potential carcinogens.
 And be glad for what berries are not full of: they are fat-free, low in sodium and nearly calorie-free.
+Read on to learn about different types of summer berries.

 - Most berries should be eaten right away.
 Store in a single layer in the refrigerator for up to three days.